luluwangyy/final-dti-flowchart/README.md

    ```
    npm install
    ```
-3. Create a `.env` file and add your OpenAI API key:
+3. Create a `.env` file in the server folder and add your OpenAI API key:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```